-- Conduct market studies, meet with prospective partners and watch for funding availability - Meet with the City zoning staff as necessary - AHA picked a developer Partner to work with for the next 5 years on strategies for LIHTC projects along with RAD at the public housing sites - AHA is working on ways to increase the use of renewable energy and work with the 2019 Governor's renewable energy goals which includes exploring solar for the Authority and tenant paid utilities.
+- Explore development opportunities and partnerships for market rate rental and homeownership, workforce housing, and supportive housing in the City of Albany and elsewhere - Facilitate adaptive reuse of 15 Warren Street through "Creative Economy" strategy and community and industry experts to serve on an advisory board.
+Seek funding sources to implement the plan. - Conduct market studies, meet with prospective partners and watch for funding availability - Meet with the City zoning staff as necessary - Continue to work with our Developer Partner for the next 4 years on strategies for LIHTC projects along with RAD at the public housing sites - AHA is working on ways to increase the use of renewable energy and work with the 2019 Governor's renewable energy goals which includes exploring community solar sourced electricity and other renewables for the Authority and tenant paid utilities.